Best Paw Patrol Toys for 5 Year Olds

 This is the pick for a kid who treats toys like a collection rather than a story prop.
 The neon graphics make each vehicle stand out, and having all 6 pups in one set means there is no fighting over who gets which character.

-One thing worth knowing: the cars are small, closer to the size of a Hot Wheels car than a full toy truck, so they work best for a kid who already enjoys handling small collectible items rather than big chunky toys.
+Worth knowing: the cars are small, closer to the size of a Hot Wheels car than a full toy truck.
+They work best for a kid who already enjoys handling small collectible items rather than big chunky toys.

-For the Kid Who Wants the Big Centerpiece Toy: Playsets and Track Sets
+For the Kid Who Wants the Big Centerpiece Toy

 Some kids want one impressive toy that becomes the center of every play session.
-These are bigger, pricier, and meant to be the main event rather than one piece among many.
+These two picks are bigger and meant to be the main event rather than one piece among many.

 Launch’N Haul PAW Patroller